III.A.1 Composition

 5. consider issues affecting faculty referred to it from university administration or other parties external to faculty governance;

-6. approve the members of the Privilege and Tenure Committee;
+6. approve the members of the Privilege and Tenure Committee (formerly the Priviledge and Tenure Committee);

 7. distribute minutes to all Faculty Council members as soon as possible after each meeting of the Faculty Council;